Dylan-Cruz/teachable-demo/README.md

 - **model/teachable/\***: A collection of domain objects used to unmarshal teachable api responses.
 - **model/\***: Domain objects that represent an enrollment report.
 #### 'Frontend'
 I took this opportunity to teach myself vue.js.
-In respect to the time constraint, all I had time to do was return a page with bare html.
+In respect to the time constraint, all I had time to do was return a page with minimal styling via bootstrap.
 The build output of that project is included statically in the server jar file.
 ### Limitations and Bad Practices
 I like to summarize shortcuts or concessions I made for these projects due to time.
 1. I included testing only for the courses method stack in the api and service objects.
 This was to demonstrate that I can comprehensively test with a mock server and an object mocking framework without spending time copy and pasting the same tests for the other methods.
 I figured more isn't always better here.